thisisnitwit/GifRocket/README.md

 ### Gifs
 GifRocket reacts on a slash-command.
 For example entering `/gif test` shows a gif relating to the word `test`.<br />
-Try to use `/gif random` as phrase and receive a random gif..
+Try to use `/gif random` as phrase and receive a random gif.
 <br /><br />

 ### Sticker
 GifRocket reacts on a slash-command.
 For example entering `/sticker test` shows a sticker relating to the word `test`.<br />
-Try to use `/sticker random` as phrase and receive a random sticker..
+Try to use `/sticker random` as phrase and receive a random sticker.
 <br /><br /><br /><br />

 ## Installation <a name="installation"></a>